brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

                  [  0.
 100. 0.]
                  [  0.
 0. 1.]]))))

-The creation of this entire cascade of objects was accomplished by our calls to `plot()`.
-While we had the option of providing more keyword arguments or making additional calls to customize the objects further, ``pyplot`` is happy to insulate us from most of the details of plots are represented as objects.
+While we have the option of providing more keyword arguments or making additional calls to customize the plot, ``pyplot`` is happy to insulate us from all of the details of how plots are represented as objects.

-The Builder pattern is now deeply ingrained in Python culture, thanks in part to the pressure that library authors feel to make the sample code on their front page as impressively short and convenient as possible.
+The Builder pattern is now deeply ingrained in Python culture thanks in part to the pressure that library authors feel to make the sample code on their front page as impressively brief as possible.
-But there do exist libraries that expect you, their user, to build the entire object hierarchy above one object at a time in your own code.
+But even if the face of this pressure there still exist libraries that expect you, their user, to build an entire object hierarchy one object at a time in the course of using the library.

 The fact that some libraries
 rely on their callers to tediously instantiate objects